brain-bzh/efficient-deep-learning/lab1.md

 - DenseNet
 - VGG

-Next, adapt its hyperparameters to make the model suitable for MINICIFAR, and train it from scratch.
-Try to get as close as possible to the [results obtained on CIFAR10](https://github.com/kuangliu/pytorch-cifar).
+Next, train it on a subset of CIFAR10.
+Try to compare with the performances on the full CIFAR10 [reported here](https://github.com/kuangliu/pytorch-cifar).

 A few hints :
 - Learning rate is a very important (if not the most important) hyperparameter, and is routinely scheduled to change a few times during training.
 A typical strategy is to divide it by 10 when reaching a plateau in performance.